traja-team/traja/docs/source/index.rst

    :caption: Reference Guide

    Reference to All Attributes and Methods <reference>
+   Bugs and Support <support>

 .. toctree::
    :maxdepth: 1
    :caption: Developer

    Contributing to Traja <contributing>

 Indices and tables